leonhejd/authentication-REST-API/APIdoc.md

     "message": "If an account with that email exists, an email has been sent with a reset token."
 }
 ```
+On success, an email containing the password reset token will be sent, which can be seen in the API server log.

 ## PUT /api/user/password
 Reset the password of a user.
 Requires reset token and new password in JSON format in request body.